 Time sure flies when we’re having fun.

 July was indeed loads of fun for G and me, it’s both our birthday month.
-He took me on a three-day vacay to Las Vegas on my birthday week and you know how grand a time a trip to Sin City can be.
+We went on a three-day vacay to Las Vegas on my birthday week and you know how grand a time a trip to Sin City can be.
 Good thing what happens in Vegas stays in Vegas. 😉

-We had carne asada, this Pollo Asado, rice, chorizo beans along with the usual accompaniments of pico de gallo, guacamole, salsas, and homemade tortillas and corn chips.
+We had carne asada, this chicken asada, rice, Charro Beans with chorizo along with the usual accompaniments of pico de gallo, guacamole, salsas, and homemade tortillas and corn chips.
 I will be sharing the rest of the recipes with you these coming days so stay tuned for lots of great food ahead.

 - 4 ounces achiote paste